cybercussion/SCOBot/README.md

 These can be used to aid in the creation of custom shareable content objects.
 Further documentation on how to implement SCOBot in your project can be found within the Wiki.

 ## Further Reading:
 See the Wiki link on github for more detailed info.
+The SCOBot Documentation will dig into all the technical aspects of not only the integration, but pre-flight things to think about.
-Diagram (from Brandon Bradley) - http://www.xmind.net/share/brandonbradley/xmind-421310/
+Configuration is normally half the battle of a successful deployment, and should be considered before (not after) you start your project.

 ## What else do you need?
 A Player/Presentation layer was not included with this project.
 Commonly in the past developers used iframes, or framesets to display a series of HTML page in a sequence.
 They also used other technologies like Flash.
 A more modern HTML approach now would be to lead content via AJAX.